richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## Internet Society (ISOC)

-ISOC plays a small role in the standards process.
+ISOC plays a small but important role in the standards process.
-It appoints the nominations committee chair, confirms IAB candidates, and acts as the last resort in appeals process.
+It appoints the NomCom Chair, confirms IAB candidates, and acts as the last resort in appeals process.

-The way in which the members of the ISOC Board of Trustees are selected, and other matters concerning the operation of the Internet Society, are described in the ISOC By Laws {{ISOC}}.
+The way in which the members of the ISOC Board of Trustees are selected, and other matters concerning the operation of the Internet Society, are described in the ISOC By-Laws {{ISOC}}.

 # Security Considerations